Daylight Saving Time Starts This Weekend—Here's What to Know and How to Recover From Losing an Hour of Sleep

 Skip afternoon caffeine.

 Caffeine can take up to 12 hours to leave the body, says Shelby Harris, PsyD, a clinical psychologist specializing in behavioral sleep medicine.
-Even if you swear caffeine doesn't affect you that much, if you're determined to establish a healthy sleep/wake routine—before and after daylight saving time—you're smart to avoid it after the morning.
+Even if you swear caffeine doesn't affect you that much, to establish a healthy sleep/wake routine—before and after daylight saving time—you're smart to avoid it after the morning.
 And remember that caffeine comes in many forms besides coffee: certain sodas, teas, chocolate, and even over-the-counter medicines.

 Don't eat a large meal or drink a lot right before bed.